osvik/hiking/README.md

 | `long` | Yes | Longitude (decimal degrees) |
 | `z` | No | Zoom level (4–18, defaults to 16) |

-When these parameters are present, the map opens at the given coordinates and stays there — it does **not** automatically follow the user's GPS position.
-The user's blue position marker still appears, and clicking the "center on me" button manually re-enables follow mode.
+You can share or bookmark the URL at any time to return to the exact same view.
+When loading the map with these parameters, it opens at the given coordinates and does **not** automatically follow the user's GPS position.
+The user's blue position marker still appears, and clicking the "center on me" button re-enables follow mode (and updates the URL params to your current location).

 Without these parameters, the map starts centered on Madrid and jumps to the user's GPS position on the first location lock (default behaviour).